terra-campaigns/arrival/campaign/factions/mercians.md

 - **Power structure**: Autocratic.
 One person has largely unchallenged control over the court.
 - **Temperament**: Blackmailing and spying for their leadership
 - **Major actors**
-	- Gellert: powerful magic, and the executor of the plan
+	- [Gellert](../npcs/gellert.md): powerful magic, and the executor of the plan
 	- Bekhud Jastul, Ghost rider commander: military arm with undead forces at disposal, provides muscle to the organisation
 	- Ogam Muz, Hincland gang leader: knows secrets paths through the Ammuinoth, Ghost Domain, and surface to get anywhere
 - **Minor actors**
 	- Roving pickpocket
-	- Reluctant debtor to Ogam
+	- [Imotra](../npcs/imotra.md), debtor to Ogam, disciple of Gellert
 	- Canny smugler for Ogam
 - **Conflicts**
 	- Disputes over weather to kill Sergarus (FFKA): Gellert does not trust Sergarus, but Bekhud, who used to be an FFKA, trusts him.
 Ogam also believes he is better kept under tight control, so has been blackmailing Sergarus.